-Risks and changes in risk levels (risk owners) Risk descrip- tion Risk management practices - The anti-nuclear movement in a number of countries; persisting negative public perception of nuclear power in some countries; Negative coverage by foreign media outlets in order to discredit Russian technology.
+Risks and changes in risk levels (risk owners) Risk descrip- tion Risk management practices The anti-nuclear movement in a number of countries; persisting negative public perception of nuclear power in some countries; Negative coverage by foreign media outlets in order to discredit Russian technology.
 ROSATOM plans to mitigate the negative impact of this risk by implementing the relevant action plan in response to sanctions pressure on the Russian Federation, expanding its footprint on those target markets where there are no restrictions, implementing the import substitution programme, holding consultations and negotiations under intergovernmental agreements and securing the required diplomatic support.
 For details, see the section 'International Cooperation' and the chapter 'Business Development Report'.
-10. Risk of loss of and Corruption and other offences Management approaches: damage to assets ROSATOM and its organisations have adopted an industry-wide system for the prevention of corruption and other offences.
-(Asset Protection Department of ROSATOM) leading to a damage to/ loss of assets Results: Pursuant to the National Anti-Corruption Plan for the period from 2021 through 2024, the Anti-Corruption Plan of ROSATOM and Its Organisations was approved for the relevant period; it supports corruption risk management, including the following focus areas: Continuous assessment of corruption risks across all business processes implemented in the Corporation and all accounting events; Professional development of employees focused on combating cor- ruption, with priority given to the following employee categories: Employees newly hired by the Corporation and its organisations and appointed to positions involving responsibility for compli- ance with anti-corruption standards; Executives that have been assigned responsibility for preventing corruption in the organisations; Employees involved in the procurement of goods, work and services; Introduction of online anti-corruption training based on mobile platforms accessible to every employee in the industry; Reporting evidence of corruption and other offences, including through feedback mechanisms (the hotline); Reviewing and updating industry-wide regulations on asset protection and combating corruption in line with updates to anti-corruption legislation; - Detection, timely prevention and settlement of conflicts of interest;
+10. Risk of loss of and Corruption Management approaches: damage to assets and other offences leading to a damage to/ loss of assets ROSATOM and its organisations have adopted an industry-wide system for the prevention of corruption and other offences.
+(Asset Protection Results: Department of ROSATOM) Pursuant to the National Anti-Corruption Plan for the period from 2021 through 2024, the Anti-Corruption Plan of ROSATOM and Its Organisations was approved for the relevant period; it supports corruption risk management, including the following focus areas: Continuous assessment of corruption risks across all business processes implemented in the Corporation and all accounting events; Professional development of employees focused on combating corruption, with priority given to the following employee categories: Employees newly hired by the Corporation and its organisations and appointed to positions involving responsibility for compli- ance with anti-corruption standards; Executives that have been assigned responsibility for preventing corruption in the organisations; Employees involved in the procurement of goods, work and services; Introduction of online anti-corruption training based on mobile platforms accessible to every employee in the industry; Reporting evidence of corruption and other offences, including through feedback mechanisms (the hotline); Reviewing and updating industry-wide regulations on asset protection and combating corruption in line with updates to anti-corruption legislation; - Detection, timely prevention and settlement of conflicts of interest; Prioritised implementation of industry-wide anti-corruption regulations in pay by increase.